-Mendy joined Real from Lyon for around €50million as backup and a long-term successor for Marcelo.
+Mendy joined Real from Lyon for around €50million as back-up and a long-term successor for Marcelo.

 Young Brazillian winger Rodrygo was signed from Santos as ‘the next Neymar’ and is still finding his feet at Real.

 One clear thing through Real’s money-splashing activity in 2019 was that they were planning for the future.
 With Jovic and Rodrygo it would be all too easy to write them off as players who have not broken into the first team yet, but they remain players in their early 20s who may well take their chance soon.

-Rodrygo has had some sensational moments in his early career with Real, such as his perfect hat-trick against Galatasary in the Champions League in 2019 and his winner against Inter Milan in 2020 and his last-gasp brace against Manchester City in 2022.
+Rodrygo has had some sensational moments in his early career with Real, such as his perfect hat-trick against Galatasary in the Champions League in 2019, his winner against Inter Milan in 2020 and his last-gasp brace against Manchester City in 2022.

-These explosive signs of quality are tempered by a lack of consistency, but the 20-year-old is ever-improving and has already paid back his fee with his vital role in Madrid’s 14th European Cup.
+These explosive signs of quality are tempered by a lack of consistency, but the 21-year-old is ever-improving and has already paid back his fee with his vital role in Madrid’s 14th European Cup.

 Unless you have an almost obsessive interest in Spanish football, it would be more than fair enough to have not heard of the young Spanish playmaker.

-With a name dangerously close to Zoro’s but totally lacking in the latte’s sword-fighting skills, Soro signed for Real off the back of an impressive breakthrough season for boyhood club Real Zaragoza.
+With a name dangerously close to Zorro’s but totally lacking in the latte’s sword-fighting skills, Soro signed for Real off the back of an impressive breakthrough season for boyhood club Real Zaragoza.

 He was sent straight back on loan for the 2019-20 season after signing for Real where his first-team chances would be limited.

 A year later, without a single Real appearance to his name, the 23-year-old signed permanently with Granada where he is a first-team squad player.